If you yell at your plants instead of talking to them, will they grow faster?

 Fifty years ago only bridges were stressed.
 Today, stress is a part of a society where there is too much to do, mountains of information and too many daily choices pulling us in too many directions with too little time.

-A bombardment of stress triggers a multitude of physical ailments—ulcers, headaches, high blood pressure, heart attacks and premature death.
+A bombardment of daily stress triggers a multitude of physical ailments—ulcers, headaches, high blood pressure, heart attacks and premature death.
 Over the years stress has evolved from an engineering term to a cultural phenomenon and no one is immune.
 We all experience stress to some degree most every day, not unlike the bridge that has the burden of multiple vehicles constantly moving, weather influences, gravity and even movement of the earth.

 Americans spend over $4 billion a year on over-the-counter pain relievers for headaches.
 Prevention costs nothing when you use life management skills.
 Individuals who know how to control their stress are apt to have more enthusiasm, work smarter and be more productive.